551st Parachute Infantry Battalion (United States): Prepared to take Martinique

-Upon arrival in Panama, they trained for approximately eight months in jungle warfare to prepare for a planned invasion of the Vichy French island of Martinique begun.
+Upon arrival in Panama, they trained for approximately eight months in jungle warfare to prepare for a planned invasion of the Vichy French island of Martinique.
 On 13 May 1943, the Battalion was put on alert for a possible drop on Martinique.
 The island was being utilized as a re-supply base for German U-boat submarines in the Caribbean Sea.
 The Battalion's presence in Panama had been kept secret until around that time, when they were part of a special review in Balboa, Panama for the president of Colombia.
 Publicizing their presence at this point was part of an effort to put psychological pressure on the Vichy administration in Martinique.
 Before the mission could be initiated, the island government joined the Free French in 1943, and the invasion was canceled.

 The battalion left Panama in August 1943.
 En route, the ship's crew discovered the dog, and the ship's Master-at-Arms ordered the dog thrown overboard.
 Lieutenant Colonel Wood Joerg, the Battalion's commanding officer, earned a great deal of his men's loyalty and fierce respect when he successfully faced down the Master, risking a court-martial, and the crew was able to keep their mascot.
 They arrived at Camp Mackall, North Carolina, the same month.
 The 551st Parachute Infantry Regiment never gained regimental strength and was re-designated as the 551st Parachute Infantry Battalion.